The Horror Show at Extreme Rules: SmackDown

 On the following SmackDown, Kofi Kingston was evaluated backstage by medical personnel and informed Big E that he was injured and would be out for at least 6–8 weeks.
 He then encouraged Big E to pursue a solo run, which he said himself and other injured teammate Xavier Woods fully supported.
 The two embraced afterwards.
+On the October 9 episode, Woods and Kingston defeated Cesaro and Shinsuke Nakamura to reclaim the SmackDown Tag Team Championship, but were drafted to Raw while Big E remained on SmackDown.

 Also on the following SmackDown and despite what Stephanie McMahon had stated on the previous episode of Raw, Bayley and Sasha Banks continued celebrating as if they held all the women's championships for Raw and SmackDown, and labeled themselves as the definition of "greatness" (this occurring before Banks officially won the Raw Women's Championship on the next Raw).
 An irate Nikki Cross, accompanied by her tag team partner Alexa Bliss, demanded a rematch for the SmackDown Women's Championship.
 Bayley agreed to the rematch, however, she stated that Cross must defeat a worthy adversary in Bliss, setting up a match between Bliss and Cross where the winner would face Bayley for the title on the following week's SmackDown.
 Cross defeated Bliss to earn a rematch, but was again unsuccessful in winning the title from Bayley.
 Following the match, Bliss tried to console Cross, who shoved her away.

 Bray Wyatt appeared in the Firefly Fun House and stated that his old Eater of Worlds self was done for now and assured that Braun Strowman had come back home, thus "reuniting" with his family.
 He then declared that The Fiend had been unleashed.
 The following week, Wyatt, who stated that Strowman was still lost somewhere at the swamp, issued a warning to Strowman, stating that The Fiend wanted the Universal Championship and that no one was safe until he got it.
 The Fiend then made his first TV appearance in nearly four months and taunted Strowman by attacking his old Mixed Match Challenge tag team partner Alexa Bliss with the Mandible Claw.
 The Fiend attempted to attack Bliss again the following week, however, Bliss showed affection to The Fiend, who backed off.
 Strowman then appeared on the TitanTron, stated he did not care for Bliss, and that the swamp fight had made him into a monster.
 Strowman then accepted The Fiend's challenge for the Universal Championship at SummerSlam.
 The following week, Strowman, now sporting a bald look, attacked Bliss.
 The title match was later stipulated as a Falls Count Anywhere match.